mdavezac/LaDa/sphinx-doc/source/userguide/vasp/config.rst

 It is possible to run VASP_ in parallel.
 However, Pylada has to be set up correctly for running parallel code.
 Although it needs be done only once, it can be somewhat painful on some computers or supercomputers.
-Please see :ref:`ug_config_mpi`.
+Please see how to set up :ref:`MPI calculations <configuration_single_mpi_ug>` first.

 The last configuration variable is :py:data:`~pylada.verbose_representation`.
 It controls whether or not the representation/print-out of the functional should